fras/tm4c1294-hw-demo/Readme.md

     sudo apt-get install python3 python3-serial python3-tk
     ```

-2. Compile the firmware project.
+2. Compile and download the firmware project.
     Change to the ```Firmware``` directory.
 Then clean the firmware project
     directory.
+    ```shell
+    make clean
+    ```
-This will remove all compiled files and backups of source files.
+    This will wipe all compiled files and backups of source files from the
+    project.
     ```shell
     make mrproper
     ```